KMahlangu/KMahlangu/README.md

-# Hi there, I'm Kitlwano Mahlangu 👋
+# Hi there, I'm Kutlwano Mahlangu 👋

 ## About Me 🚀